Maidah208/Node.js-Projects/README.md

-# Node.js CLI Projects
+# Node.js CLI Projects: A TypeScript Learning Journey

-This repository showcases various command-line interface (CLI) applications built with Node.js and TypeScript, designed to enhance your programming skills.
-Whether you're a beginner or an experienced developer, you'll find projects ranging from simple tools to more complex applications to explore and learn from.
+This repository is a collection of command-line interface (CLI) applications built with Node.js and TypeScript.
+It serves as a practical demonstration of my TypeScript learning journey and provides a valuable resource for anyone interested in exploring TypeScript's capabilities.

 **Key Features:**